Medicare Compensation Recovery 011-15000000

 - any other compensation or damages payment, other than a payment under a scheme to where the recipient has contributed.
 For example, life insurance or superannuation

-Compensation does not include
+Compensation does not include a:

-- a criminal injuries compensation payment
+- criminal injuries compensation payment

-- a voluntary payment which (whether on its own or in conjunction with other such payments) has the effect of extinguishing by agreement a claim for compensation.
+- voluntary payment which (whether on its own or in conjunction with other such payments) has the effect of extinguishing by agreement a claim for compensation.
 Go to Ex-gratia payments

 Claim processing and management

-- a compensation amount of more than $5,000 was fixed by judgment or settlement (including legal costs for settlements), or
+- compensation amount of more than $5,000 was fixed by judgment or settlement (including legal costs for settlements), or

 The Australian Government pays benefits and subsidies on that person’s behalf to service providers, when: